-In 2020, Roman Arndt has also begun to take on roles of the heavier tenor repertoire and has sung his first Florestan in concert in St. Petersburg and the tenor solo in Beethoven’s 9th Symphony, which has been recorded and filmed in July 2020 with the Digital Orchestra ‘Classic at Home’ in St. Petersburg.
+Since 2020, Roman Arndt has also begun to take on roles of the heavier tenor repertoire and has sung his first Florestan in concert in St. Petersburg and the tenor solo in Beethoven’s 9th Symphony, which has been recorded and filmed in July 2020 with the Digital Orchestra ‘Classic at Home’ in St. Petersburg.
+In April 2021 has also sung his first Hoffmann in Les contes d’Hoffmann at the Komi State Opera in Syktyvkar, Russia.
+Following the success of this debut, he was immediately engaged to the Novaya Opera House in Moscow and the Zazerkalie Theatre in St. Petersburg for the same role.

 Roman Arndt has performed with conductors such as Valery Gergiev, Thomas Sanderling, Mikhail Tatarnikov, Fabio Mastrangelo, Alexander Titov, Sergei Stadler and Mikhail Golikov.

 In 2019, he has been a finalist of the BBC Cardiff Singer of the World and, in 2018, a prize-winner of the ‘José Carreras Grand Prix’ Competition.
-He has been awarded 2nd Prize at the VII International Competition for Opera Singers ‘St. Petersburg’ by Irina Bogacheva (2015), and has successfully participated in the Regional Competition ‘Young Voices of Siberia’ (2009), the National Youth Delphic Games (2009), the Locust Tree National Festival Competition (2008) and the Omsk Star International Festival Competition (2008 and 2006).
+He has been awarded 2nd Prize at the VII International Competition for Opera Singers ‘St. Petersburg’ by Irina Bogacheva (2015).

 Furthermore, he has been nominated twice for the national Opera award ‘Onegin’ for his portrayals of Vaudemont in Tchaikovsky’s Iolanta and Likov in Rimsky-Korsakov’s The Tsar's Bride.
-In St. Petersburg he has been awarded the ‘Golden Soffit’ in the category ‘Best Male Role in Opera’ for his interpretation of Pinkerton in Madama Butterfly.
+For his interpretation of Pinkerton in Madama Butterfly he has been awarded the ‘Golden Sofit’, the highest Theatre Award of St. Petersburg, in the category ‘Best Male Role in Opera’.
 In the same category he has also been nominated for the Russian theater award ‘The Golden Mask’, this time for his performance as Lensky in Eugene Onegin.

 Roman Arndt graduated from the Omsk Shebalin Musical College in 2009 and made his master in music at the Rimsky-Korsakov St. Petersburg State Conservatory in 2014.
 He began his musical career at the Zazerkalie Theatre in St. Petersburg.